wichtounet/wichtounet.github.io/posts/2016/11/zapcc-a-faster-cpp-compiler.rst

 compilations, so this memory usage stays between builds, which may not be what you want.

-As for runtime, I have not seem any significant difference in performance between the clang version and the zapcc.
+As for runtime, I have not seen any significant difference in performance between the clang version and the zapcc.
 According to the official benchmarks and documentation, there should not be any difference in that between zapcc and the version of clang on which zapcc is based.